Wodan58/HET/doc/HET.md

 The nice thing about how HET executes, is that it doesn't use stack space, unless a call to `gc` is inserted in HET source code.
 HET does use allocated memory and that makes it not eligible for embedded systems.

-Main future plans are to connect HET to a GUI and to a database.
-The database can be implemented in HET itself, as soon as some file functions have been added; the GUI needs external assistance altogether.

-But first, all of the Joy example files must be implemented in HET.
-It looks possible, but maybe there are some bears on the road.